dewnull/shiny-octo-robot/README.md

 # shiny-octo-robot
 Project 1: Movie Trailer Website for Udacity

+This program will generate an HTML webpage from a list movies stored in a sqlite database file.

 ## How to run
 `python entertainment_center.py`